the-neelguy/Cloud-Native-Monitoring/README.md

 9. Expose port 5000 to run the app
 10. Start the flask app when the container runs

-11. Once the code is copied, the following command is run to create a docker image -
+11. Once the code is copied, the following command is run to create a docker image.

-    *  docker build -t _nameofapplication_ .
+    ``` docker build -t _nameofapplication_ . ```

-12. Once the image is created, we run the following command to create the container out of it using the unique id/name and to start the server
+13. Once the image is created, we run the following command to create the container out of it using the unique id/name and to start the server

-    *  docker run -p 5000:5000 _uniqueid_
+    ``` docker run -p 5000:5000 _uniqueid_ ```

 ----------------------------------------------------------------------------------------------------------------------------------------------